 Who can think of a thing that is more Dutch than people skating on the ice?
 December is also known as the first winter month, although lately there were no harsh winters during this month in the Netherlands.
 This has not always been the case, since there was a Little Ice Age which lasted from the fifteenth to the nineteenth century.
 This brought colder winters to parts of Europe and North America, which caused that canals and rivers in the Netherlands were frequently frozen to support ice skating and winter festivals.

-This season the exhibition Real Winters is on view in Teylers Museum in Haarlem, which refers to the former harsh winter in the Netherlands.
+During the winter season of 2015-2016, the exhibition Real Winters was on view in Teylers Museum in Haarlem, which referred to the former harsh winter in the Netherlands.
 Especially in nineteenth-century paintings winter landscapes are depicted.
-The exhibition takes you on a journey from the Dutch Romanticism through the Dutch impressionism of the Hague School and the Amsterdam impressionists to the beginnings of abstract art.
-For example, think of the winter landscapes of Andreas Schelfhout (1787 – 1870) in which he depicted a frozen canal or lake with bares trees and pairs skating or with sleighs, decorated with a windmill, a farm, or a koek-en-zopie (refreshment stall) with a Dutch flag.
+The exhibition took one on a journey from the Dutch Romanticism through the Dutch impressionism of the Hague School and the Amsterdam impressionists to the beginnings of abstract art.
+For example, think of the winter landscapes of Andreas Schelfhout (1787 – 1870) in which he depicted a frozen canal or lake with bare trees and pairs skating or with sleighs, decorated with a windmill, a farm, or a koek-en-zopie (refreshment stall) with a Dutch flag.

 These nineteenth-century paintings originated from the nostalgic longing for the glorious art of the seventeenth century.
 The seventeenth-century winter landscapes show for the first time the joy on the ice.
 Especially landscape painter Hendrick Avercamp (1585 – 1634) is known for his paintings which feature people ice skating on frozen lakes.
 The Rijksmuseum’s Winter Landscape with Ice Skaters, dated ca. 1608, shows all kinds of entertainment on the ice: not only people are skating, but also playing ice hockey and with horses pulling sleighs on the ice.
 That there was also a downside shows the left foreground in which crows and a dog feast on the carcass of a horse that has frozen to death.
 Floods, icebound ships and unemployment caused by prolonged frost caused much suffering, but it was also the beginning of the Dutch ice skating culture.